ghxstling/markit-uoa/docs/API_DOCS.md

     - Returns:

         - An array of newly created `Application`s.
+- `GET /api/applications/csv`
+    - Creates and returns a CSV file of all `Student` `Application`s.
+    - You must be a `Supervisor` or `Coordinator` to access this endpoint.
+    - Returns:
+        - A CSV file of all `Application`s.
 - `GET /api/courses/[courseId]/applications`
     - Retrieves `Student` `Application`s for a given `Course`.
     - You must be a `Supervisor` or `Coordinator` to access this endpoint.